leedongwei/CRIMP/README.md

 <!-- Badges -->

-## Demo
+## Demo (Available August 2016)
 * Download the app from [Google Play]()
 * See live changes on [demo.crimp.rocks](https://demo.crimp.rocks)
 * Play around

 ## Components
 #### Judge App ([demo]())
 Android app for judges to submit scores.
-We're looking for an iOS developer to help us work on this!
+We're looking for an iOS developer to help us work on an app for Apple devices!

 #### Spectator Scoreboard ([demo]())
 Mobile responsive website for spectators to see the scores.